 - If you see a crime or road crash happening, or if you are a victim of crime, then please call Police to report it and ask for help.
 It is important to tell the police as soon as possible.

 - In an emergency, call Police on 111.
-If it is not an emergency, call Police on 105.
+If it is not an emergency, report online, or call Police on 105.

 - In many situations, Police will want to visit the place where the crime happened (the crime scene).